logo

 How to litter train your kitten

 Firstly, do not allow your new kitten full run of the house.
 Try to contain him to the room you spend the most time in so you can watch him most of the time.
-Close all bedroom doors and barricade other areas that do not have doors.

-Once your kitten has used the litter he leaves the smell of cat urine which will encourage him to come back next time.
 If he continues to have accidents try transferring some urine or faeces to the litter box so that the smell of it encourages him to use the litter.Make sure the litter box is always clean.

 Cats and kittens do not like using heavily soiled litter boxes.
-Scoop out the hard bits frequently and change the litter daily.
-Thoroughly wash litter boxes once a week.
+Scoop out the hard bits frequently and change the litter daily or as it is a tiny kitten two times a week, or when you think it needs to be cleaned.

 What are the signs kitty needs to toilet?

 One of the signs that a kitten needs to eliminate is that he will begin scratching at the floor.
 He will often go to a corner, behind a couch or a quiet area.
 Be observant and watch your kitten's behaviour.
 Often a hurried departure from a game will indicate that he is hurrying off for a toilet break.
+When they are older you never know maybe you too could train them to use the actual house toilet!!!

 Kittens and Rough Play